-- Careers talks and visits including many role models from the deaf community - Continuation of the student leaders program developing student skills - Personalised PSHE programmes, mentoring and school therapist. - Opportunities to participate in local events and national deaf community events - Activities to develop respect, tolerance and consideration for others e.g. charity fundraising, assemblies - Residential trips and independent living programmes
+- Careers talks and visits including many role models from the deaf community (with specific inks to Black Role Models) - The Student Leader Programme continues to develop student skills preparing them for the future. - Personalised PSHE programmes, mentoring and school therapist. - Opportunities to participate in local events and national deaf community events - Activities to develop respect, tolerance and consideration for others e.g. charity fundraising, assemblies - Bespoke work experience placements for the Year 11 and 12 leavers. - Independent individual guidance interviews with RAD (National Deaf organisation)